Skip to main content Skip to footer

 The common but treatable cancer.

 Skin cancer, including basal cell carcinoma, squamous cell carcinoma, and melanoma, is the most common type of cancer in the United States.
-Here in Idaho, our high elevation, abundant sunshine, and outdoor lifestyle increase the risk of developing skin cancer compared to the national average.
+In Idaho, increased sun exposure, high elevation, and an active outdoor lifestyle can further elevate risk compared to the national average.

 Skin Cancer